Central Texas severe weather: Tornadoes, hail in Bell, Williamson Counties

 In Florence in Williamson County, a tornado damaged buildings and tossed debris across several neighborhoods.
 There was no official word on any injuries.

 The storms did not bring a lot of rain but many areas saw some large hail.
+The Salado area saw tennis to softball-sized hail.
 Ping pong-sized hail fell in Briggs while Liberty Hill saw dime-sized hail in some parts.

-TUNE IN TO FOX 7 AUSTIN FOR THE LATEST CENTRAL TEXAS NEWS

 Advertisement